 In addition to TERRA, a popular employee Community dedicated to leading sustainability initiatives at Gen offices, as well as multiple earth-focused volunteering opportunities both during our Global Volunteer Week and throughout the year, we offer a unique benefit called the Sustainable Home Improvement Program (SHIP), which provides funding for Gen employees looking to make their homes more environmentally friendly.

-Through reimbursements of up to $500 for projects in a range of home sustainability categories, SHIP has enabled Gen employees to install replace windows and doors with new models that more effectively regulate the home temperature, purchase cool roof technology, install smart controls for lights, institute composting systems in home gardens, and more.
+Through reimbursements of up to $500 for projects in a range of home sustainability categories, SHIP has enabled Gen employees to install home solar systems, upgrade their appliances to more efficient models, install water harvesting systems and EV chargers, replace windows and doors with new models that more effectively regulate the home temperature, purchase cool roof technology, install smart controls for lights, institute composting systems in home gardens, and more.

 The program has seen widespread participation since its launch in 2022, not only enabling energy savings and reducing our carbon footprint but also contributing to the culture of sustainability we seek to create and maintain at Gen offices around the world.